 The police knew of Alvaro's history of community-based organizing and his legal skills.
-Alvaro was recognized nationally and internationally as the national coordinator of the

-Ricardo Aldape Guerra Defense Committee, which led the struggle to free Mexican national Aldape Guerra from Texas' death row after being framed by Houston police for allegedly killing a cop.
+Alvaro was recognized nationally and internationally as the national coordinator of the Ricardo Aldape Guerra Defense Committee, which led the struggle to free Mexican national Aldape Guerra from Texas' death row after being framed by Houston police for allegedly killing a cop.
 Alvaro's human rights work was recognized in Italy, France, Spain, Switzerland, Mexico and other countries.
 He was sentenced in Odessa, Texas on June 2-9, 1997 to 50 years in prison for defending himself by disarming a police officer drawing a weapon on him.
 The trial evidence clearly showed Alvaro was the victim of witch hunts and a police-orchestrated conspiracy to frame or eliminate him.

-More information: freealvaro.net Hugo Pinell #A88401 California State Prison - Sacramento Post Office Box 290066 Represa, California 95671 Birthday: March 10 While Pinell was imprisoned in San Quentin State Prison he made contact with revolutionary prisoners such as George Jackson, one of the Soledad Brothers and W.L.
-Nolen.
-On August 21, 1971, there was a prisoner uprising in Pinell's housing unit at San
+More information: freealvaro.net

+United Freedom Front

+Jaan Laaman #10372-016USP Tuscon

+Post Office Box 24550

+Tuscon, Arizona 85734

+Birthday: March 21

+Jaan was raised in Roxbury, Massachusetts and Buffalo, New York.
+His family immigrated to the United States from Estonia when he was a child.
+He is currently serving a 53 year prison sentence for